 Complement factor abnormal.

-* including bovine tuberculosis (disseminated BCG infection), see section 4.4 of the Summary of Product Characteristics.
+* including bovine tuberculosis (disseminated BCG infection).

 Adverse events should be reported.
 Reporting forms and information can be found here.